clamsproject/aapb-annotations/january-slates/readme.md

     ```

 ### [`process.py`](process.py)
-This script takes the raw data and converts it into a more usable format, by
+This script takes the raw data and converts it into a more machine-ingestible format by:
 1. removing the extra commas and spaces in the raw data,
 2. taking out the extra comma suffixes in the raw data,
 3. normalizing column names based on repository conventions,
 4. normalizing some values, possibly fixing typos, (see below)
+5. process.py and golds were updated on [23/12/14](https://github.com/clamsproject/aapb-annotations/pull/77) to follow golds field-naming conventions.

 ### `golds` data
 `.tsv` tabular format separated with tab (`U+0009`) characters.
 The gold files conform to the repository readme guideline that each gold must relate to only one GUID.
 Therefore, each of these gold files is only 1 video/GUID each.